 Today here at Albion Calling I am interviewing two young scholars of Western esotericism, Jimmy Elwing and Aren Roukema, who are the masterminds behind the new open access peer-reviewed journal, Correspondences: An Online Journal for the Academic Study of Western Esotericism.
-We discuss their academic backgrounds and their role in the development of the journal, alongside their thoughts on what open access academia has to offer.
+We discuss their academic backgrounds and their role in the development of the journal, alongside their thoughts on what open access publishing has to offer scholarship.

 |Jimmy Elwing (left) and Aren Roukema (right)|